PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 ![]({{ site.url }}/assets/images/festival/festival2022b.jpg)

-The art works incorporated into the flyer, banner and posters are from the first [community youth art contest](https://pdxchinese.org/artcontest/) jointly organized by OCC and the [Friends of Tualatin River National Wildlife Refuge](https://www.friendsoftualatinrefuge.org/).
+The art works incorporated into the flyer, banner and posters are from the first [community youth art contest](https://pdxchinese.org/artcontest/) organized by OCC in collabation with the [Friends of Tualatin River National Wildlife Refuge](https://www.friendsoftualatinrefuge.org/).

 ## Live Streaming